jose-ambrosioo/network_design_and_implementation/README.md

 7. Scenario

-In this project, we will configure an unencrypted GRE VPN point-to-point tunnel and verify that network traffic uses it.
-We will also configure the OSPF routing protocol inside the GRE VPN tunnel.
+In this project, I configured an unencrypted GRE VPN point-to-point tunnel and verified that network traffic uses it.
+I will also configure the OSPF routing protocol inside the GRE VPN tunnel.
 The GRE tunnel is between the HOME and BRANCH-1 routers in OSPF area 0.
 ISP-1 is not aware of the GRE tunnel.
 Communication between the HEADPHONE and BRANCH-1 routers and ISP1 is carried out using standard static routes.

 8. Task
-Step 1: We wired a network in a similar way to the one in the topology diagram.
+Step 1: I wired a network in a similar way to the one in the topology diagram.
-Step 2: We erased all existing settings on the routers.
+Step 2: I erased all existing settings on the routers.
-Task 2: We performed basic device configurations.
-We configure the MATRIZ, MATRIZ A, MATRIZ B, and MATRIZ C routers and the S1, S2, S3, S4, S5 and ISP1 and ISP2 switches according to the following guidelines:
+Task 2: I performed basic device configurations.
+I configure the MATRIZ, MATRIZ A, MATRIZ B, and MATRIZ C routers and the S1, S2, S3, S4, S5 and ISP1 and ISP2 switches according to the following guidelines:

-• We configure the hostname on the equipment with the following commands:
+• Configure the hostname on the equipment with the following commands:
 >en
 #conf t
 #hostname [nome do host]
-• We set a password in EXEC mode to "class".
+• Set a password in EXEC mode to "class".
 #enable secret class
 #do wr
 #exit